CLI Reference¶

 |---|---|---|

-| Agent profile | ~/.lionagi/agents/<name>/<name>.md | li agent -a <name> / li o flow -a <name> |
+| Agent profile | .lionagi/agents/<name>/<name>.md | li agent -a <name> / li o flow -a <name> |

 | Skill (static ref) | ~/.lionagi/skills/<name>/SKILL.md | li skill <name> |

-| Playbook (parametric flow) | ~/.lionagi/playbooks/<name>.playbook.yaml | li play <name> |
+| Playbook (parametric flow) | .lionagi/playbooks/, ~/.lionagi/playbooks/, or a trusted plugin | li play <name> |

-See examples/ for minimal templates of each.
+See the repository examples for minimal templates of each.

 | Flag | Default | Notes |